 This depends on what type of traveler you are and how much time you have.
-If you'd rather not drive, and you want a guide you can ask questions to, a Hana van tour or Hana helicopter flight is the best option.
+If you'd rather not drive, and you want a guide you can ask questions to, a Hana van tour is the best option.
 If you want a little more control over where you go, and you want to do your own research, driving is your best option.
 If you're short on time, do a heli tour.
 You'll have time to do other things that day, like lounge at the beach.

 The best way is by staying a few nights in Hana Town.
 It is IMPOSSIBLE to do everything and see all the sights in 1 day (trust us, we've tried.)
 The best way is to pick a few sights to see each day and stay overnight.
 Hana is about slowing down and enjoying nature.